Daihatsu Rocky (A200)

 The A200/A250 series Daihatsu Rocky (ダイハツ・ロッキー, Daihatsu Rokkī) is a subcompact crossover SUV manufactured by Daihatsu.
 It was unveiled at the 46th Tokyo Motor Show on 23 October 2019 under the "New Compact SUV" name.
 It replaced the Be‣go in the Japanese market and went on sale on 5 November 2019.
 The Rocky is also rebadged and sold under Toyota and Subaru brands as the Toyota Raize (トヨタ・ライズ, Toyota Raizu) and Subaru Rex (スバル・レックス, Subaru Rekkusu) respectively.

-Outside of Japan, the model is also manufactured in Indonesia and Malaysia as well.
+Outside of Japan, the model is also manufactured in Indonesia and Malaysia.
 The Indonesian model of Rocky and Raize have been sold locally since April 2021 and also exported as the Raize to 50 countries.
 The Malaysian model is sold under the Perodua brand as the Perodua Ativa since February 2021.

 Overview

 Development of the vehicle started around 2017, headed by Daihatsu chief engineer Nobuhiko Ono.
 Suggestions for making a larger vehicle were turned down by Ono, citing their expertise in developing kei cars.
-It is built on Daihatsu's DNGA platform and internally grouped as an A-segment vehicle.
+It is built on Daihatsu's DNGA platform and internally grouped as an A-segment vehicle, positioned below the Yaris Cross.

 Rocky's design was previewed by the 2017 DN Trec concept.
 The Rocky nameplate was previously used for two different (F300 and F70 series) ladder frame-based SUV models and was reused after a 17-year hiatus.
 The A200 series Rocky is only available in Japan, with models produced in Indonesia designated as A250 series.
-The A250 model is identified by the more pronounced rear bumper, a metal tailgate instead of plastic and slightly wider body than the A200 model.
 With its width under 1.7 m, the Japanese-spec Rocky is compliant with the Japanese government's dimension regulations regarding compact cars which reduce tax liability.